Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Data

 \subsubsection{OCCAM}

-The OCCAM survey is a comprehensive spectroscopic data set containing information about hundreds of open clusters in the Milky Way, including their Galactic dynamical and chemical parameters \citep{Donor_2018}.
-We test our method for constraining cluster homogeneity on four open clusters using data from the OCCAM survey, including M67 and NGC 6819, which were previously analyzed in B16, as well as NGC 7789 and NGC 6791.
-These particular clusters were chosen from the larger sample of OCCAM open clusters since they are the ones with the required number of red giant member stars ($\geq 10$ as described above) after the $T_{\text{eff}}$ cuts.
-The OCCAM clusters tested and their numbers of members are reported in Table~\ref{tab:clusters}.
+OCCAM is a comprehensive spectroscopic data set containing information about 19 open clusters in the Milky Way, including their dynamical and chemical parameters and stellar membership.
+OCCAM has assigned membership to open clusters in two ways.
+First, known members of open clusters observed for APOGEE calibration purposes were chosen, where stars with previously measured abundances and/or high-quality membership studies based on radial velocity were targeted specifically.
+Secondly, `likely' cluster targets were chosen on the basis of their location in the colour-magnitude diagram of their parent open clusters.
+OCCAM then further constrained membership using Gaia proper motions \citep{gaia}.
+The final OCCAM sample contains giant and potential dwarf members.
+In this study, we only make use of stars that are flagged as giants due to the considerations we discuss above.
+See \citet{Donor_2018} for more details on OCCAM and the membership selection process.

-Open cluster membership was assigned by OCCAM in two ways.
-Firstly, known members of open clusters that were observed for APOGEE calibration purposes were chosen, where stars with previously measured abundance and/or high quality membership studies based on radial velocity were targeted specifically.
-Secondly, `likely' cluster targets were chosen, on the basis of their location in the colour-magnitude diagram of the open cluster in question, using colours from 2MASS \citep{2mass_donor} and WISE \citep{wise}.
-Membership was then further constrained using Gaia proper motions \citep{gaia}.
-The final OCCAM sample contains giant members as well as potential dwarf members \citep{Donor_2018}.
-In this study, we only make use of the stars that are flagged as giant members, due to the considerations discussed above.
+We primarily use the open clusters as an example of our method for constraining cluster homogeneity.
+We apply our method to three open clusters using data from the OCCAM survey, including M67 and NGC 6819, which were previously analysed in B16, as well as NGC 6791.
+We choose these clusters from the larger OCCAM sample since they have the required number of red giant member stars ($\geq 10$) after the $T_{\text{eff}}$ cuts.
+The OCCAM clusters and their numbers of members are reported in Table~\ref{tab:clusters}.